lhcb/starterkit-lessons/06-building-decays.md

                          MotherCut=d0_mother)
 ```

-Note how we needed to import a different version of `CombineParticles` to make this work.
-This is because the LHCb algorithms are configured as singletons and it is mandatory to give them a name.
+Note how we needed to use the `CombineParticles` from `GaudiConfUtils.ConfigurableGenerators` instead of the `PhysSelPython.Wrappers` one to make this work.
+This is because the LHCb algorithms are configured as singletons and it is mandatory to give them a name, which we don't want to in `SimpleSelection` (we want to skip steps!).

 > ## The LHCb singletons {.callout}
 > If we had tried to simply use `CombineParticles` inside our `SimpleSelection`, we would have seen it fail with the following error